azat-io/generator-alchemist/README.md

 /src/images/
 ```

-And images will be automatically minify with Gulp plugin [Imagemin](https://github.com/sindresorhus/gulp-imagemin) and puts to the folder /dist/images/
+And images will be automatically minify with Gulp plugin [Image Optimization](https://github.com/firetix/gulp-image-optimization) and puts to the folder /dist/images/

 ### Server